Kevin McDonald: Career

 McDonald founded The Kids in the Hall comedy troupe with his friend Dave Foley.
 They met in Toronto at the Second City Training Center, and the two wrote and performed in sketches together more than any other pair in the group.
-In the troupe's TV show and stage shows, he portrays several popular recurring characters, such as the King of Empty Promises, Sir Simon Milligan, and Jerry Sizzler.
+In the troupe's TV and stage shows, he portrays several popular recurring characters, such as the King of Empty Promises, Sir Simon Milligan, and Jerry Sizzler.
 A frequent running gag was that McDonald is the least popular member and always struggling not to get kicked out.